Best Waterproof Bag for Snorkeling: Expert Snorkeler’s Review

 Luckily, Ugo to the rescue!
 It kept all my vital items dry.

-I also used my Ugo on a recent kayaking trip to Pinel Island in St. Martin.
+I also used my Ugo on a recent kayaking trip to Pinel Island in St. Martin and a crystal clear kayak tour in the Seychelles.

 Luckily, we didn’t topple into the water this time, so I didn’t have to put my Ugo into action (but it was ready to perform if needed!).